Last Updated on January 1, 2025 by Sam Gupta

 5. Costly Upgrades and Maintenance

-How many people do you see driving a car from 1992 on the road?
-And if you don’t drive that old car yourself, why would you take a risk of using outdated ERP systems?
-I am pretty sure you would agree that it’s not a very smart decision.
+How many 1992 cars do you see on the road today?
+And if you don’t drive one yourself, why would you risk using outdated ERP systems?
+I’m sure you’d agree that sticking with such an old system is far from a smart decision.

 6. No Mobile Capabilities

-When the older technologies were designed, mobile devices were not as prevalent and because of that, they were not designed to be compatible with mobile devices.
-Modern cloud software offers anywhere, any device capabilities, which means you could have real-time insight at your fingertips.
-Along with the ability to operate your ERP from a mobile phone.
+When older technologies were created, mobile devices were not as widespread, so they weren’t built to be compatible with them.
+In contrast, modern cloud software provides the flexibility to access your system from anywhere, on any device.
+This means you can have real-time insights right at your fingertips, along with the ability to manage your ERP from a mobile phone.

 7. Frequent Outages